Paris-Nice: Essential guide to the Race to the Sun

 Defending champion: Matteo Jorgenson (Visma-Lease a Bike)

-Now in its 83rd edition, Paris-Nice, also named the Race to the Sun, has become one of the most critical races in many riders' calendars outside of the three Grand Tours.
-Run by ASO, the same company which runs the Tour de France and Paris-Roubaix, Paris-Nice is a testing week-long tour, with competing riders needing to be good climbers and time triallists to be in with a chance of winning.
-Much like the Tour, the leader in the general classification will wear a yellow jersey.
+N ow in its 84th edition, Paris-Nice, nicknamed the ‘Race to the Sun’, has become a cornerstone race in many riders' calendars outside of the three Grand Tours.
+The testing week-long tour serves as a key early-season benchmark as the first major European stage race of the year.
+Run by ASO, the same company which runs the Tour de France and Paris-Roubaix, Paris-Nice features a demanding route with competing riders needing to be strong climbers and time triallists to be in with a chance of winning.
+Much like the Tour, the leader in the General Classification will wear a yellow jersey.

-Sean Kelly holds the record for victories in this race having won seven consecutive editions from 1982 until 1988.
+Sean Kelly holds the record for victories in this race having won seven consecutive editions from 1982 to 1988.
 The only other rider to come close to Kelly’s record is French rider Jacques Anquetil, who won the Paris-Nice GC on five occasions.
 No one in recent years has come close to rivalling Kelly’s dominance.

 The peloton at Paris-Nice 2024